kbsant/cljgossip/README.md

 Plans for this library:

-* Separate websocket library.
-The http library (jetty-based) is currently included in the main package.
-It should be moved into an optional package instead.
-The dependencies should be passed as a parameter (easier interop with integrant), rather than using namespace override.
+* Separate the websocket library.
+The websocket library (jetty-based) is currently included in the main artifact.
+It should be moved into an optional artifact instead.

 * Sample app.
 The code in `core_test.clj` should be in its own sample app project.